open-webrtc-toolkit/owt-server/doc/template/README.md

 	</tbody>
 </table>

-Support for Firefox is limited by its own limitation and you can't publish or unpublish stream after invite/accept.
+Support for Firefox is limited by its own limitation and you can't publish or unpublish streams after invite/accept.
 Please publish stream with inviteWithStream and acceptWithStream methods.
 For web applications that only need to be compatible with Chrome, please avoid using those two methods.
-Internet Explorer* (IE) does not support WebRTC natively.
+Internet Explorer\* (IE) does not support WebRTC natively.
 End user needs to install the IE plugin provided in the Intel CS for WebRTC package in order to enable WebRTC capability.

 Plugin for Internet Explorer (IE)
 -------------